alexandermoralesp/alexandermoralesp/README.md

 My personal interests are: Artificial Intelligence 🤖, Software Development 🔨 and Quantum Information 💻

 This is the CS profile, which covers all the projects and topics that I have been developing as a student.
-If you want to visit my main projects, please visit my GitHub.
+If you want to visit my main projects, please visit [my GitHub](http://github.com/moralespanitz)..